Results matter, especially after an arrest. See how our past successes have helped our former clients.

 The semiautomatic gun was confiscated at the scene of the school shooting.
 Witnesses are being interviewed by the police.
 It’s yet unclear how the firearm ended up in the 12-year-old girl’s possession.

-Before investigators have their saying and conclude what caused the shooting, the plausibility of an accidental shooting cannot be ruled out, our best juvenile defense attorneys in Los Angeles say.
+Before investigators have they are saying and conclude what caused the shooting, the plausibility of accidental shooting cannot be ruled out, our best juvenile defense attorneys in Los Angeles say.